Transylvania University is a private liberal arts university of approximately 1,100 students located in Lexington, Kentucky’s second-largest city.

 One of my high school teachers went to Transylvania, and I knew I wanted the same kind of education he had.
 My friends, professors, and the staff and alumni I've worked with have all taught me the power of words, and each and every one of them has watered my eagerness to continue to learn and to learn from everyone I encounter.

 Among American universities, Transylvania has a long history of excellence that stretches back to our founding in 1780.
 We also have a tradition of welcoming international students to our vibrant, diverse community.
 We value the contributions international students can make to our campus as we offer an educational experience of the highest quality.

 Transylvania celebrates the diversity and global connections of our international students in many ways, including monthly international dinners and celebrations throughout the year in conjunction with the International House.
 Services for international students are offered through the office of the dean of students.
-Darlene Ogata, international student advisor, offers personal assistance and is available to help with any questions or concerns that may arise.
+Serenity Wright, international student services coordinator, offers personal assistance and is available to help with any questions or concerns that may arise.
 James Wright, First-Year Seminar instructor, helps international students understand the academic expectations of a liberal arts college and sharpen their English language and writing skills.

 Our Friendship Family Program pairs international students with local families who provide a place for students to stay during school breaks and help adjusting to life abroad.
 Share an American-style Thanksgiving dinner or find out more about central Kentucky by applying to be matched with a local family.

 With a population of nearly 300,000, Lexington is Kentucky’s second largest city and a regional center for entertainment, sports, museums, the arts, and many other attractions.
 See what’s available near campus, across town, or in the area.